CyprianESPI/odin-battleship/README.md

 ### Bugfixes

 - Align ship overlay for mobile
-- Fix UT
+- Fix UT & add to watch command
+- Fix App size to viewport on mobile/pc (no scroll required)

 ### Features

+- new logo icon
+- Add info bubble (move Odin link to there)
 - Improve UI of arrival screen
+- Improve UI of game over screen
 - Hitmarler: red circle > red x (use svg)
 - Add online multiplayer
-- Add visit stats database
+- Add visit stats database (use unit test for that)

 ## Webpack for web